Aragorn: The War of the Ring

 Aragorn's daring and success had brought him closer to his own kingship, which was his by right as a direct descendant of Isildur.
 Gondor had been under the rule of the Stewards of Gondor for centuries, and it was doubted that any of the royal line still lived.
 The Steward Denethor, who years before had seen Aragorn (then known as Thorongil) as a rival for his father's favour, declares that he will not bow to a descendant of Isildur.
 Believing that it is futile to battle Sauron, Denethor has himself burned on a funeral pyre.

 Aragorn heals Faramir, Denethor's heir, who had been wounded in battle and was expected to die, using the herb athelas.
 Faramir recognizes Aragorn as his lord and the rightful heir to the throne of Gondor.
 Aragorn's humility and self-sacrifice win him the hearts of the inhabitants of Gondor's capital city.
 His healing abilities are noted by the people of Gondor; as the wise-woman and healer Ioreth says, "The hands of the King are the hands of a healer, and so shall the rightful king be known".
 The people hail Aragorn as King that same evening.

-Despite his immediate success and popularity, and to avoid conflict, he leaves Minas Tirith, refusing to enter it again until he was crowned King.
-To give Frodo the best chance of fulfilling his quest, Aragorn leads an army to make a diversionary feint on the Black Gate of Mordor in the Battle of the Morannon.
-The army has no realistic chance of victory.
-Sauron attacks with overwhelming force.
-While the battle takes place, the Ring is destroyed, and Sauron and his forces are utterly vanquished.
+Despite his immediate success and popularity, he leaves Minas Tirith to avoid internal conflict, refusing to enter it again until he was crowned King.
+To give Frodo the best chance of fulfilling his quest, Aragorn leads an army to make a diversionary feint on the Black Gate of Mordor, leading to the Battle of the Morannon.
+The army has no realistic chance of victory in battle, and Sauron attacks with overwhelming force.
+During the battle, the Ring is destroyed, and Sauron and his forces are utterly vanquished.

 Upon Sauron's defeat, Aragorn is crowned King Elessar ("Elfstone", a Quenya name given to him by Arwen's grandmother, Galadriel); he marries Arwen at midsummer.
 He becomes the twenty-sixth King of Arnor, the thirty-fifth King of Gondor, and the first High King of the Reunited Kingdom of Gondor and Arnor.
 His line is called the House of Telcontar (Quenya for "Strider").

 Aragorn rules the Kingdoms of Gondor and Arnor until year 120 of the Fourth Age.
-His reign is marked by harmony and prosperity, and by a renewal of cooperation between Men, Elves, and Dwarves.
+His reign is marked by a renewal of cooperation between Men, Elves, and Dwarves, bringing harmony and prosperity.
 Aragorn leads the forces of the Reunited Kingdom on military campaigns against the Easterlings and Haradrim, re-establishing rule over lands that Gondor had lost in previous centuries.
 He dies at the age of 210, after 122 years as king.
 The graves of Merry and Pippin (who had died in Gondor 58 years earlier) are set beside his.
 He is succeeded on the throne by his son, Eldarion.
 Arwen, heartbroken by the loss of her husband, dies shortly afterwards in Lothlórien.